ibbatta/vuejs-socketio/README.md

 ## __Usage__

-Once everything is installed, use Yarn from the terminal to start the build tasks.
+Once everything is installed, use Yarn from the terminal to start the build tasks.<br>
 The package.json expose these tasks:

 - `yarn start` (start the project locally)